changer/css-and-more/README.md

 css-and-more
 ===========

-Show "And X more" as suffix to a list of elements, hiding a set number of items
+Show "And X more" as suffix to a list of elements, hiding overflowing number of items

 ## Usage